RomanchenkoAS/binance-trading-bot/README.md

 - Create a bot that trades on Binance testnet using a chosen strategy and records its actions to a CSV and log file
 - Analyze trades and show a dataframe and returns of the trading strategy

-## Goals (TODO) ✔️

-- [x] Launch bot at a remote VM
-- [ ] Implement and test additional strategies
-- [ ] Implement the bot on the live Binance exchange and track its performance
-- [ ] Use ML to optimize live strategy coefficients and parameters
-- [ ] Build a front-end interface to visualize bot performance and trading activity

 ## Technologies used 🛠

  - Python